neyer/dewDrop/README.md

  I can also agree with a supreme court decision by 'agreeing' with a news article about the supreme court decision, or the wikipedia page.

   When a discussion evolvs to a certain point, must likely a hashtag will be created to represent the movement.
-At that point, people who agree with one 'side'  of the discussion will issue a 'group memebership' statement.
+At that point, people who agree with one 'side'  of the discussion will issue a 'group membership' statement.
 The point of 'agremeent' statements is primarily to allow people to agree or disagree with other people's statements.

  Suppose Alice, who supports marriage equality, issues a statement: